NASCAR Craftsman Truck Series at Talladega

-The Love's RV Stop 250 is a NASCAR Craftsman Truck Series race that takes place at Talladega Superspeedway.
+The Love's RV Stop 225 is a NASCAR Craftsman Truck Series race that takes place at Talladega Superspeedway.
 The race has been in the playoffs ever since the addition of it to the Truck Series schedule and every year since then, the race has been won by a non-playoff driver.
 The winner has only led the last lap of the race in several recent years it has been run.

-Matt DiBenedetto is the defending winner.
+Gio Ruggiero is the defending winner.

 History

-The race was first held on October 7, 2006, as the John Deere 250.